coderefinery/git-intro/content/browsing.md

 # Copy and browse an existing project

-In this episode, we will look at an existing repository to understand how all the pieces work together.
+In this episode, we will look at an **existing repository** to understand how all the pieces work together.
 Along the way, we will make a copy (a {term}`fork`) of the {term}`repository` for us, which will be used for our own changes in the next episode.

-- We used to start by directly going and creating a repository.
+- We used to start by directly going and creating a repository from scratch.
 This was abstract and hard to understand.
 - Instead, we'll show you all the cool stuff in a Git repository first, and then start adding files.